xarunoba/ccoco/.github/README.md

 # or use alias: ccoco rm
 ```

-Generate per-branch config files based on your git branches and the files mentioned in `ccoco.config.json`
+Generate per-branch config files based on your current repository's list of branches and the files mentioned in `ccoco.config.json`

 ```bash
 ccoco generate
 # or use alias: ccoco gen
 ```

-Inject `ccoco` in your post-checkout git hook.
+Inject `ccoco` in your `post-checkout` git hook.

 ```bash
 ccoco githook